Evaluation

 What Are Score Models?

 Open-ended generation has no single right answer.
-A model can summarise a meeting transcript five different ways, all useful, none matching a fixed string.
+A model summarises a meeting transcript five different ways, all useful, none matching a fixed string.
 Reference-based metrics like BLEU and ROUGE collapse to noise on chat, agent trajectories, RAG answers, and creative tasks.
 Without a way to score outputs, teams default to spot-checks and gut feel, which scales poorly and hides regressions.

 Engineers feel this when they cannot quantify a prompt change.
 They tweak the system prompt, run a few examples, declare it better, and a week later see complaints they cannot tie to the change.
 SREs see no signal in dashboards because there is no metric to chart.
-Compliance leads cannot show that “answer quality was measured” — they can only show outputs were generated.
+Compliance leads cannot show that “answer quality was measured”. they can only show outputs were generated.
 Product teams trade between competing prompt versions without a number to back the call.

 In 2026 multi-agent stacks the problem multiplies.
 A planner picks a tool, the tool returns context, the synthesis model writes the response, and a critique pass adjusts it.
 Every step needs a score model: tool-selection accuracy, context relevance, response groundedness, critique improvement.
 Useful production symptoms include rising eval-fail-rate-by-cohort despite no obvious code change, score divergence between two judge models on the same outputs, and reviewer disagreement when audited samples are spot-checked.

 In production, the same evaluators run against sampled traces from traceAI-openai-agents.
-To control judge bias, the team pins the score model to a different family from the generator — a Claude-family judge for an OpenAI-generated response, for example.
-FutureAGI’s approach is to treat score-model agreement as itself a metric: when two judges disagree above a threshold, the disagreement is logged and surfaced to a jury-of-models ensemble.
+To control judge bias, the team pins the score model to a different family from the generator. a Claude Opus 4.7 judge for an OpenAI GPT-5.x-generated response, for example.
+FutureAGI treats score-model agreement as itself a metric: when two judges disagree above a threshold, the disagreement is logged and surfaced to a jury of models ensemble.
 Unlike a Ragas-only approach that hard-codes a single judge, FutureAGI lets the team swap judges, run juries, and version the rubric so scoring stays auditable.

-Treat score models like any production component — they need monitoring:
+Treat score models like any production component. they need monitoring:

-jury-of-models, log Cohen’s kappa or pairwise agreement; below 0.6 means the rubric is ambiguous. - Score-model latency p99 — judge LLMs add latency; budget separately from generator latency.
+• Inter-judge agreement. when running a jury, log Cohen’s kappa or pairwise agreement; below 0.6 means the rubric is ambiguous.

-- Cost per scored sample — judge-model spend can exceed generator spend on heavy eval cohorts.
+• Cost per scored sample. judge-model spend can exceed generator spend on heavy eval cohorts.

-- Score-model regression on a frozen calibration set — re-run periodically on a fixed set with known scores to detect judge-model drift.
+• Score-model regression on a frozen calibration set. re-run periodically on a fixed set with known scores to detect judge-model drift.

 from fi.evals import AnswerRelevancy, CustomEvaluation